Ragulkumarv/Ragulkumarv/README.md

 # 💫 About Me:
+Hey There!!
-My name is Ragul and I'm a frontend developer👨‍💻 with a focus on web fundamentals.
+This is Ragul and I'm a frontend developer👨‍💻 with a focus on web fundamentals.
 I work at Epsilon to deliver the quality deliverables.

 ## 🌐 Socials: